coq/coq/doc/sphinx/language/gallina-specification-language.rst

    parametrized (the variable is *discharged*).
 Using the :cmd:`Variable` command out of any section is equivalent to using :cmd:`Local Parameter`.

+   See also :cmd:`Context`, a variant of :cmd:`Variable` where variables can be made implicit and allowing :ref:`implicit-generalization`.

    .. exn:: @ident already exists.
       :name: @ident already exists.
 (Variable)
       :undocumented: